ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Experiments

 \paragraph{Generated Data.} Unless otherwise specified, ChatGPT (\texttt{gpt-3.5-turbo-0301}) is the pivot LLM for identifying seed test cases and generating attacking test cases.
 When identifying seed test cases, we treat an answer produced by the pivot LLM as correct if it matches the reference answer exactly or can entail the reference answer in the same way as we compute the entailment accuracy.
 The retriever used for generating Category 2 cases is based on \texttt{all-mpnet-base-v2}\footnote{\url{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}}.
-In total, we obtain \textbf{3,539} and \textbf{2,211} attacking test cases in Category 1 and Category 2, respectively.
+In total, we obtain \textbf{3,539} and \textbf{2,211} attacking test cases in Category 1 and Category 2 of NQ, and \textbf{1,000} and \textbf{814} attacking test cases in Category 1 and Category 2 of RealtimeQA respectively.

 We evaluate five popular LLMs using the generated attacking test cases: Alpaca-7B \citep{alpaca}, ChatGPT (\texttt{gpt-3.5-turbo-0301}), Claude2, PaLM, and GPT-4 (\texttt{gpt-4-0613}), which is considered to be the state-of-the-art (SOTA) LLM.
 In the few-shot setting, 5 static demonstration examples are used.